-University Honors Program students are not required to live in honors housing.
-Rather, it is a special-interest housing option that many of our students choose this option to be close to the honors community.
+University Honors Program students are not required to live in honors housing, but many of our students choose this option to be close to the honors community.
 Special-interest housing options are available as well.
-Please see the community living section of the housing website to learn more about other options.
+Please see the community living section of the housing website to learn more about those other options.

 I am an incoming freshman.
 How do I apply to live in honors housing?

 Please reference the Office of Housing & Food Services website to learn how and when to apply for on-campus housing.

 First, confirm your admission to UC and pay the matriculation fee.
-Students who have been admitted to UC can access the housing application after confirming their admission and paying the matriculation fee.
-It typically takes 48 hours between the time the matriculation fee is paid and when you will have access to the housing application.
+You can access the housing application only after confirming your admission and paying that matriculation fee.
+It can take up to 48 hours between the time the matriculation fee is paid and when you will have access to the housing application.

-Completion of the housing application and payment of the associated deposit/fees is required to set an individual student's priority.
-Housing assignments are made in the order of this priority.
+Completion of the housing application and payment of the associated deposit/fees is required to set the order in which you are assigned according to your preferences.
 Therefore, it is important to submit your housing application and pay the fees at the earliest possible date to secure your highest preferences for housing.
 Note, that priority housing ends on May 5.
 If you submit a housing application after this date, you may not be guaranteed housing, so we suggest completing the application as soon as possible.

 On your housing application, you will have the option to indicate an interest in living in honors housing.
-Scioto, Turner, and Daniels Halls all feature an honors housing option.
+Scioto, Turner, and Daniels Halls all feature honors housing options.